The Hawthorn Project is a women’s project based at Tortworth Forest Centre.

-We invite women in recovery from substance abuse to join us for our weekly woodland sessions, to build confidence, self-esteem and wellbeing.
+We invite women who struggle with their mental health to join us for our weekly woodland sessions, to build confidence, self-esteem and wellbeing.

-As part of the Hawthorn Project, women will learn woodland skills such as fire lighting, outdoor cooking, plant, wildlife and birdsong identification, crafts and tool use.
+As part of the Hawthorn Project, women learn woodland skills such as fire lighting, outdoor cooking, plant, wildlife and birdsong identification, crafts and tool use.
 This is all taught in such a way so as to improve confidence, encourage peer support and teamwork, and of course to be enjoyable.
 All the activities are non-compulsory – we recognise the value of a good cup of tea and a chat!
 All we ask is our women come with a positive attitude and allow those who are doing activities to do so with encouragement and positivity.

 Women who attend the project say that it gives them something to look forward to each week, and a reason to stay sober.